 Real Estate may be damaged, deteriorated or destroyed or interfered with normal operation due to fire, earthquake, earthquake liquefaction, tsunami, storm, flood, lightning, volcano eruption, surge, tornado, war, riot, disturbance, terrorism, epidemic or nuclear power plant accident ("Disaster"), which may decreases the revenue or increases the expense, and affect the value of the Real Estate.
 In case of a Disaster, the rent revenue declines because the building becomes unavailable for a certain period of time to repair the damage, deterioration or destruction, or Unitholders and Bondholders may be damaged due to a decline in the value of the Real Estate.
-If an insurance contract for the Real Estate is not executed for certain reasons, any damages exceeding the limit set out in an insurance contract arise, any Disaster that is not covered under an insurance contract fails, is reduced or is delayed for any reason whatsoever, the Investment Corporation may be adversely affected.
+If an insurance contract for the Real Estate is not executed for certain reasons, any damages exceeding the limit set out in an insurance contract arise, any Disaster that is not covered under an insurance contract occurs or the payment by an insurance company in accordance with an insurance contract fails, is reduced or is delayed for any reason whatsoever, the Investment Corporation may be adversely affected.